-This process will support districts in offering meaningful opportunities for families to participate and collaborate in SEL activities, aligning language and practices with SEL-related community partners, and gathering input and data to improve partnership strategies.
+This process will support districts in offering meaningful opportunities for families to participate and collaborate in social and emotional learning (SEL) activities, aligning language and practices with SEL-related community partners, and gathering input and data to improve partnership strategies.
 Use the Rubric to assess your current level of implementation.

 Below you’ll find steps for developing and strengthening Family Partnerships and Community Partnerships.
 (Jump to Community Partnerships).

 All schools have practices in place that guide how they communicate and interact with students’ families.
-To improve the quality and impact of these practices and ensure that families are engaged as genuine partners, districts must first determine which families are most and least engaged with their schools, and identify the mechanisms that strengthen or form a barrier to that engagement.
+To improve the quality and impact of these practices and ensure that families are engaged as genuine partners, districts must analyze family engagement data and identify the mechanisms that strengthen or form a barrier to that engagement.

-For example, a district team could review data to determine which schools have the strongest parent satisfaction and interview school leaders to learn what they have done.
-Data can also reveal where parent satisfaction is weak or which student populations would most benefit from a stronger sense of school connectedness.
-From there, districts can organize outreach, potentially with the support of a well-connected community partner, to learn more about why families may be less likely to be satisfied and involved with their school.
+For example, a district team could review data to determine which schools have the strongest school climate ratings from families and caregivers and interview school leaders and families to learn what engagement practices are in place.
+Data can also reveal where and which families and caregivers are less satisfied with their school.
+From there, districts can organize outreach, potentially with the support of a well-connected community partner, to learn more about why families are less satisfied and what they see as key areas for improvement.

-Districts may begin a family communication strategy by providing regular, consistent messaging around SEL that keeps parents and caregivers informed about SEL plans and programming and promotes awa…More
+Districts may begin a family communication strategy by providing regular, consistent messaging around SEL that keeps families and caregivers informed about SEL plans and programming and promotes aw…More

-Districts may begin a family communication strategy by providing regular, consistent messaging around SEL that keeps parents and caregivers informed about SEL plans and programming and promotes awareness of the connections between parenting and social and emotional learning.
-But two-way communication means going beyond sending information out to parents through district newsletters and emails, to actively listening and responding to the inputs, ideas, and needs of families.
-This is most likely to happen when district staff takes the time to learn more about the families they serve and use strategies to create personal connections.
+Districts may begin a family communication strategy by providing regular, consistent messaging around SEL that keeps families and caregivers informed about SEL plans and programming and promotes awareness of the connections between parenting and SEL.
+But two-way communication means going beyond sending information out to families.
+It also means actively listening and responding to the ideas and needs of families.

-With family input, set high standards for what a family-friendly school should look like.
-It is not enough to simply share these standards with schools—districts must allocate funds and personnel to ensure that all schools can and will meet them.
+With family input, set high standards for what a welcoming school environment and authentic school-family partnerships should look like.
+It is not enough to simply share standards with schools—districts must allocate funds and protect time for school staff to connect with families and build staff capacity to improve engagement.

-Resources to help develop district guidelines for school-family partnership:
+Resources to help develop district guidelines and structures for school-family partnership:

 District-level staff can support schools to progress through the following stages of family partnership: